pelithne/sre-agent-hack/README.md

 ## Workshop Environment

-The SRE Agent needs a realistic application to troubleshoot!
+The SRE Agent needs a realistic application to troubleshoot.
 We provide a complete cloud-native stack that serves as your **troubleshooting playground**:

 - **REST API**: Python FastAPI service (your primary troubleshooting target)
 - **Database**: PostgreSQL with potential connection and performance issues